Ser vs. Estar: The Ultimate Guide with Examples

 By SpanishGram

-→ Want to practice first?
+→ Practice first?
 Try the 3 level Ser vs. Estar Quiz!

 This fun and easy guide will teach you the key differences with 40+ clear examples, helpful tricks to remember the rules, and a 15-question quiz to test your skills.
 Perfect for students, teachers, and anyone learning Spanish!